info201a-su23/project-proposal-sc100922/README.md

 >
 We found the data set from Kaggle: https://www.kaggle.com/datasets/emmanuelfwerr/gun-violence-incidents-in-the-usa.
 This is the source of the data set:  https://www.gunviolencearchive.org

 > Who collected the data?
+>
+> The data was collected from the Gun Violence Archive (GVA).
+>
 > How was the data collected or generated?
+>
+> GVA collects data from most law enforcement, government, and commercial sources on a daily basis to provide people with real-time data.
+Kaggle users then selected data from the GVA website for analysis.
+>
 > Why was the data collected?
 >
 The data was collected to raise awareness of the magnitude of the problem of gun violence

 >How many observations (rows) are in your data?
+>
+>The data set has two files: all_incidents.csv has 472820 observations, and mass_shootings.csv has 3609 observations.
+>
 > How many features (columns) are in the data?
 >
 There are seven features in the data.